-Globalization and Inequality in Innovation: A Perspective from U.S. R&D Tax Credit Policy1
+Globalization and Inequality in Innovation: A Novel Perspective from U.S. R&D Tax Credits12

-Maksim Belenkiy, Wendy Li, and Susan Xu2
+Maksim Belenkiy, Wendy Li, and Susan Xu3

-Date: December 22, 2017
+Date: December 21, 2020 Abstract

-Abstract

-Many OECD countries, including the U.S., have adopted research and development (R&D) tax credit policy to encourage innovations, especially for those small and medium enterprises (SMEs) that do not have relatively abundant financial resources like their counterparts, the industry incumbents.
+Many OECD countries, including the U.S., have adopted research and development (R&D) tax credits to encourage innovation, especially for those small and medium enterprises (SMEs) that do not have relatively abundant financial resources like their counterparts, the industry incumbents.
 But countries are different in the design of tax mechanisms.
 Moreover, studies have shown that smaller firms are important job generators and more innovative than larger firms (Klette and Kortum, 2004; Michaelidou et al., 2011).
 However, both U.S. and OECD data show that large firms dominate the R&D investments not only domestically but also globally.
-For example, the U.S. National Science Foundation reports that more than 80% manufacturing R&D are undertaken by large firms and the OECD Science, Technology and Industry Scoreboard of 2015 reports that more than 60% of global R&D is done by only 250 companies.
+For example, the U.S. National Science Foundation reports that more than 80% of manufacturing R&D are undertaken by large firms and the OECD Science, Technology and Industry Scoreboard of 2015 reports that more than 60% of global R&D is done by only 250 companies.
 Moreover, compared with their large incumbents, SMEs are more vulnerable in the increasing global competition environment.
-Therefore, it is important to investigate whether in the U.S., the R&D tax credit policy stimulates SMEs to invest more in R&D, whether firms in different industries exhibit different R&D investment patterns, how the differences relate to the degree of their response to the R&D tax credit policy and the degree of their exposure to import competition.
+Therefore, it is important to investigate whether in the U.S., the R&D tax credit stimulates SMEs to invest more in R&D, whether firms in different industries exhibit different R&D investment patterns, how the differences relate to the degree of their response to the R&D tax credit and the degree of their exposure to import competition.
 To our knowledge, there is no research answering those questions.
 This research aims to fill in the gap.
-Our preliminary study shows some interesting findings: First, after the newly enacted R&D tax credit policy in the U.S. in 2009, more SMEs are eligible and qualified for R&D tax credit and the value of our R&D inequality index declined dramatically after 2009.
-Second, when examining the index by industry in details, we find that the R&D tax credit policy can favor either large firms or SMEs depending on the industry that we study.
-Third, our panel regression analysis indicates that import competition can negatively affects U.S. innovation but the negative effect can be mitigated as the degree of R&D inequality increases.
-Fourth, the degree of R&D inequality has a statistically positive relationship with U.S. innovation, a result that supports Harberger (1998) sun-rise and sun-set phenomenon -a small or modest set of firms can account for 100 percent of productivity growth in an industry.
+Our study shows some interesting findings: First, after the newly enacted R&D tax credit in the U.S. in 2009, more SMEs are eligible and qualified for R&D tax credits and the value of our R&D inequality index declined dramatically after 2009.
+Second, when examining the index by industry in detail, we find that the R&D tax credits can favor either large firms or SMEs depending on the industry that we study.
+Third, our panel regression analysis indicates that import competition can negatively affect U.S. innovation but the negative effect can be mitigated as the degree of R&D inequality increases.
+Fourth, the degree of R&D inequality has a statistically positive relationship with U.S. innovation measured by U.S. capital stock of R&D assets.
+However, when measured by U.S patents, U.S. innovation has a statistically negative relationship with the degree of R&D inequality.
+That is, lowering R&D inequality can increase U.S. patenting.